Impossible love between two girls —one human, one Made. A love that could birth a revolution.

 I thought Iron Heart was a satisfying ending to the duology.
 I loved Crier and Ayla’s journey in finding themselves and their place in this world.

-That being said, I thought the plot was a little too convenient at times and they kept getting lucky.
-That’s not a bad thing in my opinion because I like it when things go right for my MCs but it got to be a little too much.
+That being said, the plot was a little too convenient at times and they kept getting lucky.
+That’s not always a bad thing because I like it when things go right for my MCs but it got to be too much.

 I have the same complaints about the side characters on this one as I did in the first one.
 I was holding out hope after the first book that the sides will be explored more but none of the other characters beside Ayla and Crier are explored all that much.